What's New in Pyramid 1.3¶

 Extending a Request without Subclassing¶

-It is now possible to extend a pyramid.request.Request
+It is now possible to extend a pyramid.request.Request object

 with property descriptors without having to create a custom request factory.